sodadata/soda-core/docs/README.md

 # Soda SQL

-Data testing and monitoring for SQL accessible data.
+Data testing, monitoring and profiling for SQL accessible data.

 **What does Soda SQL do?**